Facts and stats

-On long haul flights (onboard the Airbus A330-200 or Boeing B787-8) economy class passengers can choose to pre-purchase a variety of meals, entertainment, and comfort options to customise their flight experience.
+On long haul flights (Boeing 787-8) economy class passengers can choose to pre-purchase a variety of meals, entertainment, and comfort options to customise their flight experience.

 Business class passengers enjoy wide comfy leather seats in a separate cabin and inclusions such as meals, entertainment and comfort packs along with seat selection and additional baggage.

 Business passengers who choose a Business Max bundle also benefit from lounge access, Qantas Frequent Flyer Points and Qantas Frequent Status credits.